rm-hull/luma.lcd/doc/hardware.rst

 ILI9488
 ~~~~~~~
 No support for the touch-screen, leave the MISO and Touch pins disconnected.
-LED(Backlight) draws around 120ma, you may need to a Current Driver to avoid
+LED(Backlight) draws around 120ma, you may need to add a Current Driver to avoid
 overloading the IO pin.Depending on the board you bought, there may be
 different names for the same pins, as detailed below.